-From offering a helping hand to imposing unreasonable restrictions, gambling regulators around the world are responding to the coronavirus pandemic in a variety of ways.
+From offering a helping hand to imposing unreasonable restrictions, gambling regulators around the world are responding to the crisis in a variety of ways.
 Some governments have passed emergency laws banning gambling activities, while others have shown their understanding of the gambling sector’s role in the economy and are offering what assistance they can.
 We’ll take a look at responses from several governments around the world and end on the one we think is taking the best approach.

 Table of contents

 China, as always, provides a roadmap for how not to handle the gambling industry.
 Macau’s famous casinos were closed for two weeks, resulting in devastating revenue losses, and the entire population was confined to life online, but nevertheless the government steadfastly refused to consider legalizing online gambling - even for a limited time period during the quarantine.
 In fact, the government announced a step in the opposite direction.

 The crisis hit Macau’s casinos particularly hard, cutting February revenues by nearly 90% and forcing the government to reduce its expected gross gaming revenue for 2020 by 50%.
 It’s a safe guess that Macau’s casinos could have absorbed the impact of the crisis better if they had been able to offer even limited gambling services through an online branch.

 During Macau’s two-week casino shutdown, analysts couldn’t help but point out that the crisis demonstrated why online gambling should be legalized in the country.
 During the period right before the casino closure, the rate of Chinese players visiting online casinos rose by 90% compared to the previous year.
 And where do Chinese gamblers turn their attention?
 Unsurprisingly, to offshore sites, usually located in the Philippines.